Kayli/logspub/dev-distributed.md

 - beware of bias and heuristics
   - evaluate tech/architectural decisions for each specific business case
     - unless you had exactly the same combo of context + task in the past with now known solution
+  - make sure to be able to unpack buzzwords in order to understand whats behind the curtain

 - rudimentary observability
   - lack of metrics, logging, tracing collection and management